Our extraordinarily caring, dedicated, and involved faculty and teachers are committed to public Waldorf educational values and ongoing training.

 She has spent many years working with children, via sports and education and loves to see them grow and learn.

-Andrea Bethke (Third Grade)
+Andrea Bethke (Fourth Grade)

 I come to Juniper Ridge after 22 years of teaching in private schools in California and Mexico.
 Culture and adventure are my passion; this is the reason I chose Colorado.
 I live to share my experiences through teaching as I learn and grow along the way.

-Elizabeth Paroni (Third Grade)
+Elizabeth Paroni (Fourth Grade)

 Elizabeth Paroni has a Bachelors of Fine Art with an emphasis in art history and painting.
 Along with having a passion for art, Miss Paroni is a professional singer with High Desert Opera.
 Before finding Juniper Ridge, Miss Paroni worked as a Special Education Teacher with Mesa County School District 51 for 3 years with both High School students and Middle School students.

-Jo-Zan Kirk (Fourth Grade)
+Jo-Zan Kirk (Fifth Grade)

 Jo-Zan is very active in her church, loves to read, bake and do various crafts when she has time.
-You may recognize her from the Grand Junction Farmers Market where she gets her summer kid fix by face painting.

-Mary Benepe-Sytsma (Fourth Grade)
+Mary Benepe-Sytsma (Fifth Grade)

 Mrs. Sytsma is excited about teaching third grade this year.
 Mary moved to the area one year ago from Naples, Florida where she lived with her husband, Dennis and two of her four children.
 Mrs. Sytsma has taught a variety of subjects and grades over the last 25 years.